Hardy-Littlewood-Sobolev inequality on product spaces: Abstract

-where $\V(x,y)$ is the volume of the smallest rectangle centered on $x\in\R^n$ containing $y\in\R^n$, with respect to a $rectangle~doubling$ measure $\mu$. \v As a result, we give an extension of generalized Hardy-Littlewood-Sobolev theorem on product spaces
+We study a family of fractional integral operators defined on an homogeneous space with a {\it rectangle doubling} - measure.
+As a result, we give an extension of the classical Hardy-Littlewood-Sobolev theorem to a multi-parameter setting.